 17. Enjoy indoor adventures.
 From trampoline parks and indoor golfing to virtual reality experiences, ropes courses, even destinations to smash old items, stay warm inside and have tons of fun with these indoor activities.

 19. And don't forget the reindeer!
 At the 14th Annual Greenwich Reindeer Festival, where you can take pictures with Santa in addition to meeting reindeer.

 20. Challenge yourself.
 Test your skills and your nerve indoors at the Thrillz High Flying Adventure Park in Danbury, or break a sweat testing your problem-solving skills at Adventure Rooms in Middletown.

-22. Go on a wagon ride.
-Round up the kids and embark on a festive holiday wagon ride, pulled by horses.
-Bring a blanket and hot cocoa as you enjoy scenic views of the Blue Slope Country Museum.
+22. Go on a sleigh ride.
+Round up the kids and embark on a festive sleigh ride, pulled by horses.

 23. Walk in a winter wonderland.
-Stroll through communities cross the state transforming their shops and streets into magical winter towns.
-Check out Olde Mistick Village’s Holiday Lights Spectacular and Mystic Seaport Museum's Lantern Light Village, the Christmas Village in Torrington, or the Winter Wonderland Walk at Connecticut's Beardsley Zoo.
+Stroll through communities across the state transforming their shops and streets into magical winter towns.
+Check out Olde Mistick Village’s Holiday Lights Spectacular, the Bethlehem Christmas Town Festival, or the Christmas Village in Torrington.

 Rest and Relaxation